yuriy-chumak/ol/README.md

 <a href="doc/reference/README.md">
 <img src="https://img.shields.io/endpoint?url=https%3A%2F%2Fiaaa.port0.org%2Fol%2Ftest-matrix%2Fstatus.json%3Frunner%3DREFERENCE&label=functions%20reference" alt="ffi tests"></a>.

-Detailed test matrix with the results of each test for different platforms is available as a [separate web page](https://iaaa.port0.org/ol/test-matrix/) (follow the link or click the preview image to open it).
+A detailed test matrix with results for each test across different platforms is available on a [separate web page](https://iaaa.port0.org/ol/test-matrix/) (follow the link or click the preview image to open it).

 ### ✨ Note
-* Please see the frequently asked questions and answers in the [Q/A](#qa) section.
-This may prove important!
+* Please read the frequently asked questions and answers in the [Q/A](#qa) section.
+This may prove to be important!
 * Scheme R<sup>7</sup>RS vs Ol [topic](#r7rs-differences) may be interested too.